stonehippo/tankbot/DESIGN_NOTES.md

 * Move up tp a more capable Arduino model, such as the Mega
 * Split up the functions of the bot and handle them with multiple microcontrollers

 I'm learning towards that last solution.
 I have a lot of Arduinos sitting around – let's just say that I've taken advantage of the Sparkfun Arduino Day sale for the past couple of years – so I'm thinkin that what I might do is make one the communications controller, letting it handle the wireless communication, and it can prompt it's sibling controller via a serial interface.
 I could also use other boards: I've got a few ESP8266 wifi modules around that would be good candidate, I think.

+### An aside

+I just took a look at the offical [Arduno Robot](http://www.arduino.cc/en/Main/Robot), and it seems they take the multiple MCU approach as well.
+In that design, both the Control and Motor boards have their own ATmega32u4 MCUs.
+The board communicate with each other via serial, which is pretty much how I'd like to do it, too.
+If I stick with the nRF8001 or CC3000 boards for communications, they'll use SPI on the control MCU, leaving the hardware serial available to talk to the motor MCU.
+Assuming that I can keep the communication protocol between to two halves of the Tankbot brain fairly lightweight, the design gets more capacity for sensors and actuators, too.